intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 tangible and immediate benefits from the communication, such as improved performance.

 A related issue is understanding whether a business model or ecosystem change is needed.
-Some designs may work well without any monetary or payment or cross-administrative domains agreements.
-For instance, I could ask my packets to be prioritised relative to each other and that shouldn’t affect anything else.
-Some other designs may require a matching business ecosystem change to support what is being proposed, and may be much harder to achieve.
-For instance, requesting prioritisation over other people’s traffic may imply that you have to pay for that which may not be easy even for a single provider let alone across many.
+For instance, relative prioritization between different flows of a user or an application does not require agreements or payments.
+But requesting prioritisation over other people’s traffic may imply that you have to pay for that which may not be easy even for a single provider let alone across many.

 But on to more technical aspects.